-All full-time students (privileges are

-not available to part-time students, faculty, or staff members).
+All full-time students carrying eight credit hours or more (medical privileges are not available to part-time students, faculty or staff members).

 Services

 Similar to that of a private office practice which can handle approximately 90% of your health problems.